Skip to content

 Most working professionals spend hours in their inboxes every day.
 It can be easy to overlook how much time this takes up.

 For certain industries, like consultants and lawyers, tracking time spent on emails is important to keep records and billing accurate.
-It’s also easy to do with a tool like Toggl Track.
+It’s also easy to do with a tool like Toggl.

 Here’s how:

-• Users can track time using Toggl Track’s Chrome or Firefox browser extensions to capture every billable minute
+• Users can track time using Toggl’s Chrome or Firefox browser extensions to capture every billable minute

-• It also integrates with communication and email tools like Outlook Email, Gmail, Newsletter2go, or ProtonMail and tracks time accurately from inside their inboxes
+• Toggl also offers integrations with communication and email tools like Outlook Email, Gmail, Newsletter2go, or ProtonMail to track time accurately from inside inboxes.

 If you spend less time on lengthy, often unnecessary meetings, you can use that time for more productive tasks like working on a client project.